 How We Tested These Apps

-- Bypass resistance: Can tech-savvy kids circumvent it?
-(See [how kids bypass YouTube parental controls](/blog/can-kids-bypass-youtube-parental-controls))
+- Bypass resistance: Can a kid get around it with Incognito mode or a VPN?
+(Read more on [how kids bypass YouTube parental controls](/blog/can-kids-bypass-youtube-parental-controls))

 1. WhitelistVideo — Best for YouTube-Specific Protection

-Price: Free tier available, paid plans from $6.99/month
+Price: Free version available; paid plans start at $6.99/month

 Platforms: Windows, Mac, Chromebook, iOS, Android

-- YouTube Shorts blocked by default (see our guide on [how to block YouTube Shorts](/blog/how-to-block-youtube-shorts-kids-2026))
+- Shorts are blocked by default.
+(See our guide on [how to block YouTube Shorts](/blog/how-to-block-youtube-shorts-kids-2026)).

 2. Bark — Best for Comprehensive Monitoring